Funeral Rituals Around the World

 Momento Mori - Victorian England

-Despite no longer being practised, this creepy ritual stemmed from the Victorian fascination with death.
+Despite no longer being practiced, this creepy ritual stemmed from the Victorian fascination with death.
 Photographs of the dead propped up in armchairs were fairly common, as were double-exposed photos featuring a ghostly image of the deceased person next to images of their loved ones.
 Gifts containing hair of the dead were also valued and often given as loving tokens.
 A bit on the gross side, no?

 Skull Burial- Kiribati (South Pacific)